Relative ergodic properties of C*-dynamical systems: Unique -ergodicity and unique -weak mixing

 \begin{definition} Let $(A,\a)$ be an $S$-weakly amenable $C^*$-dynamical system, with $G$ unimodular with respect to the right measure $\rho$ and let $(f_\iota)$ be an averaging net for $(G,\bc)$.
 Then $(A,\a)$ is said to be \begin{enumerate} \item[(i)] \textit{ unique $(E,S)$-ergodic} w.r.t. $(f_\iota)$ if one has

 \item[(ii)] \textit{ unique $(E,S)$-weakly mixing} w.r.t. $(f_\iota)$ if one has

 \end{enumerate} \end{definition}

-\begin{remark} Note that if one takes $S=S(A)$ and $E$ is invariant w.r.t. $\a$, i.e. $\a_gE=E$ for all $g\in G$, then unique $(E,S)$-ergodicity (resp. unique $(E,S)$-weak mixing ) coincides with unique ergodicity relative to $A^\a$ (resp. unique $E$-weak mixing \cite{FM},\cite{M3}) (see Theorem \ref{UE-A}). \end{remark}
+\begin{remark} Note that if one takes $S=S(A)$ and $E$ is invariant w.r.t. $\a$, i.e. $\a_gE=E$ for all $g\in G$, then unique $(E,S)$-ergodicity (resp. unique $(E,S)$-weak mixing ) coincides with unique ergodicity relative to $A^\a$ (resp. unique $E$-weak mixing \cite{FM},\cite{M3}) (see Theorem \ref{UE-A}).
+Note that in \cite{FM1} other more complicated unique $E$-ergodic and unique mixing $C^*$-dynamical systems arising from free probability have been studied. \end{remark}

 Let us provide an example of unique $(E,S)$-weak mixing dynamical system.

 {\sc Example.} We consider $A=\mathbb{C}^4$, and $G=\bn$.
 Let

 One can see that $\a$ has $\{p,1,-1,1\}$ eigenvalues with corresponding eigenvectors $\{\mathbf{e},\id,\mathbf{k},\mathbf{s}\}$, where